United States withdrawal from the Iran nuclear deal: Background

-In July 2015, an agreement was concluded with Iran, China, France, Germany, Russia, the United Kingdom, the United States and the European Union.
-It provided that Iran's nuclear activities would be limited in exchange for reduced sanctions.
-According to the JCPOA, every 90 days the President of the United States would certify, among other things, that Iran was adhering to the terms of the agreement.
-Leading up to the United States' withdrawal, the IAEA asserted that its inspectors had verified that Iran had implemented its nuclear-related commitments since the agreement.
-Describing the view of the U.S. State Department, assistant secretary for legislative affairs Julia Frifield wrote, "The JCPOA is not a treaty or an executive agreement, and is not a signed document.
-The JCPOA reflects political commitments between Iran, the P5+1, and the EU."
+In July 2015, China, the European Union, France, Germany, Iran, Russia, the United Kingdom, and the United States concluded an agreement, the Joint Comprehensive Plan of Action (JCPOA), which provided that Iran's nuclear activities would be limited in exchange for reduced sanctions.
+According to the JCPOA, every 90 days the president of the United States would certify that Iran was adhering to the terms of the agreement, among other things.
+Leading up to the United States' withdrawal, the IAEA asserted that its inspectors had verified that Iran had implemented its nuclear-related commitments to the agreement.
+In a letter to then-congressman Mike Pompeo, U.S. State Department assistant secretary for legislative affairs Julia Frifield wrote that the agreement was a political commitment between the parties, "not a treaty or an executive agreement".
+The JCPOA ended some of the sanctions on Iran while suspending others, subject to waivers, including those of oil sanctions implemented in January 2012, which require periodic recertification.

-With the conclusion of the agreement, then-candidate Donald Trump made the renegotiation of the JCPOA one of his main foreign affairs campaign promises, saying at a campaign rally that "this deal, if I win, will be a totally different deal."
-Trump described the Iran deal as a "disaster", "the worst deal ever", and so "terrible" that could lead to "a nuclear holocaust".
+During his 2016 U.S. presidential election campaign, Donald Trump made the renegotiation of the JCPOA one of his main foreign affairs campaign promises, saying at a rally that it would "be a totally different deal" if he won.
+Trump called the deal a disaster, "the worst deal ever", so terrible that it could lead to "a nuclear holocaust".

-The Trump administration certified in April 2017 and in July 2017 that Iran was complying with the deal.
-On October 13, 2017, Trump announced that the United States would not make the certification provided for under U.S. domestic law, on the basis that the suspension of sanctions was not "proportionate and appropriate," but stopped short of terminating the deal.
+The Trump administration issued certifications in April and July 2017 that Iran was complying with the deal.
+But in October 2017, Trump announced that the US would not make the certification provided for under the Iran Nuclear Agreement Review Act of 2015, saying that the suspension of sanctions was not "proportionate and appropriate".

-International context

-The JCPOA ended some of the sanctions on Iran while suspending others, subject to waivers.
-These include waivers of oil sanctions implemented in January 2012, which require periodic re-certification.
-Throughout 2017 Trump contemplated not re-certifying, and thus effectively pulling out of the deal.
-According to Jarrett Blanc of the Obama administration, since the JCPOA is not a treaty but an agreement between several countries, it has no formal provisions for withdrawal, but a member of the deal could stop complying with its obligations.

-Following Trump's denial of the deal, the European Union's foreign policy chief, Federica Mogherini, said the JCPOA was a firm decision and that no single country could break it.
-She proposed a "collective process" to preserve the deal, saying, "This deal is not a bilateral agreement ...
-The international community, and the European Union with it, has clearly indicated that the deal is, and will, continue to be in place."
-French President Emmanuel Macron warned Trump not to withdraw from the deal, and told German magazine Der Spiegel that doing so "would open the Pandora's box.
-There could be war."
-The Global Times, a Chinese newspaper, wrote that America's reputation as a major power would be undermined in the eyes of the world if it reneged on a deal simply because of a transition in government.